 Cash flow is further controlled by ongoing justification, monitoring and reporting of capital investment expenditures and regular monitoring and reporting of operating costs.
-Working capital fluctuations are managed through employing the revolving credit facility available, which at the year-end was £5.0m (2022: £4.5m).
-Details of the revolving credit facility have been included in note £5.0m0.

 The Group considers that the current capital structure will provide sufficient flexibility to ensure that appropriate investment can be made, if required, to implement and achieve the longer-term growth strategy of the Group.